rwcuminale/English-4/01-CourseLogistics/E4-CourseGoals.md

 * Read and appreciate a diversity of important literary works in American history
 * Understand the aim of literature and track the development of ideas through a text
 * Know the foundational works of literature in American history

 ### Rhetoric

 * Read and carefully deconstruct the technique of rhetorical texts
 * Identify and describe usage of ethos, pathos, and logos approaches
 * Create rhetorical works using these deliberate techniques and approaches
 * Read and appreciate important works of rhetoric in American history
 * Discern point of view behind informational texts
 * Discover reliable news sources and understand their biases
-* Know the foundational rhetorical texts in American hostory

 ### Writing

 * Know how to approach and have experience in writing a variety of forms:
   * Expository
   * Narrative